-The Company has historically been loss making and anticipates that it will continue to incur losses for the foreseeable future and had an accumulated deficit of \$58.0 million as of December 31, 2020.
+The Company has historically been loss making and anticipates that it will continue to incur losses for the foreseeable future and had an accumulated deficit of \$24.8 million as of December 31, 2019.
 The Company has funded these losses principally through the issuance of preferred shares.
 The Company expects to continue to incur operating losses and negative cash outflows until such time as it generates a level of revenue that is sufficient to support its cost structure.

 The spread of COVID-19 has impacted the global economy and has impacted the Company's operations, including the interruption of preclinical and clinical trial activities and potential interruption to supply chain.
-The Company has maintained operations at both its GMP manufacturing and research and development sites which culminated in the dosing of the Company's first melanoma patient in May 2020 and the first NSCLC patient in June 2020 with further recruitment and dosing of patients through 2020.
+The Company managed to keep its operations on-going at both GMP manufacturing site and research and development operations which culminated in the dosing of the Company's first melanoma patient in May 2020 and the first NSCLC patient in June 2020.
 The Company continues to assess the impact COVID-19 may have on its ability to advance the development of drug candidates or to raise financing to support the development of drug candidates, but no assurances can be given that this analysis will enable it to avoid part or all of any impact from the spread of COVID-19 or its consequences, including downturns in business sentiment generally or in its sector in particular.